Failure Capital: The Asset No One Puts on a Balance Sheet

 The Unpaid Labor of Learning

-Most systems extract lessons from failure but don’t reward the people who paid for them.
+Here’s the hard truth: most systems extract lessons from failure but don’t reward the people who paid for them.

 Failure capital names that unpaid labor.